mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 for a webpage
 and include a lot of HTML
 in your Python.
-HTML is the markup language
+HTML is the markup
-of internet pages
+language of internet
-that we use
+pages we use to
-to describe the format
-of a page.
+describe a page's format.

-This view might look like:
+This view might look like this:

 ```python
 from django.http import HttpResponse